gradle/gradle/design-docs/task-bridging.md

     - `project.tasks.customTask.dependsOn tasks.withType(ClimbTask)`
     - `tasks.getByPath(":customTask").dependsOn tasks.withType(ClimbTask)`
 - Only rule source tasks of type `ClimbTask` are realised given rule source tasks of other types exist.
-- A non rule source task in a parent project can depend one or more rule source tasks of type `ClimbTask`
+- A non rule source task in a parent project can depend one or more rule source tasks of type `ClimbTask` - created in a subproject.

 ### Open Questions: